Chad Costello

 Chad Costello (born July 22, 1986) is an American professional ice hockey player and coach.
-He is currently the head coach of the Allen Americans in the ECHL.
+He is the former head coach of the Allen Americans in the ECHL.

 Playing career

 Costello played junior hockey with the Cedar Rapids RoughRiders where he scored 76 points to be the leading scoring in the United States Hockey League for the 2005–06 season.
 He then attended Northeastern University where he played NCAA Division I college hockey with the Northeastern Huskies men's ice hockey team where he scored 14 goals and 21 assists for 35 points in 59 games.

 In 2008–09, Costello played 65 games with the Muskegon Lumberjacks of the International Hockey League.
 In the following season, Costello signed with the Tulsa Oilers of the Central Hockey League.
 In leading the Oilers in scoring and finishing ninth in the CHL league scoring, Costello was loaned to their affiliate and made his AHL debut with the Lake Erie Monsters.

 Costello was signed to a one-year contract, alongside Oilers linemate Jack Combs, by the Colorado Eagles of the ECHL on August 18, 2011, for the 2011–12 season.
 Costello was leading the Eagles and the ECHL in scoring with 76 points in 47 games before he suffered a season-ending knee injury on March 10, 2012.
 Despite his injury, Costello finished fourth in league scoring and was selected to the First All-Star Team and chosen as the ECHL's Most Valuable Player.

 Costello returned to the Eagles the following season and repeated his success scoring 49 points in 27 games.
 His offensive partnership with Combs was signified when they were both signed to try-out contracts with the Bridgeport Sound Tigers on December 18, 2012.
 With the conclusion of the NHL lockout inducing significant roster movement, Costello was signed again alongside Combs, to an AHL deal with the Sound Tigers for the remainder of the season on January 9, 2013.
 In 21 games for the Sound Tigers, Costello produced 12 points, but was unable to find a constant role on the team.
 He was subsequently released from his AHL contract with the Sound Tigers and rejoined the Colorado Eagles on March 9, 2013.